 F1 Drivers’ Autograph Sessions

 Autograph sessions and interviews with the drivers take place on Friday afternoon from 14:00-17:00 in the MGP Live Fanzone on Place d’Armes.
 Entry is FREE, no race ticket required.
-The schedule of driver appearances will be available a few days before the race weekend – we will update this page then.

 It’s no problem to bring your own food and drinks into the circuit if you wish, but don’t bring any glass bottles.
 The quality and choice of trackside food stalls is not too bad in Monaco.
 Most grandstands have reasonably-priced catering stalls nearby.
 You’ll pay around €5-6 for a large beer and a similar amount for a baguette or similar.
 Don’t forget you are in a city, so supermarkets, cafes, restaurants and bars are located all around the circuit.
 If the Monaco prices are beyond your budget, there are cheaper places to each further from the action, especially ”over the hill’ in Fontvieille.
 Both temporary and permanent toilet facilities are also dotted around the circuit, though you’ll need to queue at peak times.

 If you are staying with most other fans outside the principality, we recommend taking the train to Monaco on Grand Prix weekend. each day.
 If you do decide to drive yourself, then Thursday and Friday are the best days to do this, when there are less fans and less traffic.
 (We don’t recommended driving on the weekend.)
 There’s underground carparks aplenty close to the circuit, but it’s a good idea to pre-book to be sure of a space in your preferred location.
 We recommend parking at the Stade Louis II football stadium in the Fontvieille area of the principality (click here for map link).
 A day of parking costs around €20 and you shouldn’t have trouble finding a space, even on race day.